-Doctoral Student Manual 2023-2024
+Doctoral Student Manual 2024-2025

-Doctoral Committee Chair: Patricia Documet, MD, DrPH pdocumet@pitt.edu
+Doctoral Committee Chair/Director:

+Jaime Sidani PhD, MPH, CHES; jaime.sidani@pitt.edu

+Academic Administrator:

-Academic Administrator: Paul Markgraf pjm111@pitt.edu
+Paul Markgraf; pjm111@pitt.edu

 Welcome from the Department Chair

 Welcome to BCHS!

 We are so glad to have you join our community of behavioral scientists, health educators, students, staff, and community partners.
 As you know, our work spans many focal areas, but we all share the commitment to equity, justice, and improving the health of the public.
 You are here because you share these goals and have already demonstrated your success and potential in creating healthy communities.